-There are 24 regional parks, 4 regional reserves, 2 ecological conservancy areas, and 5 regional greenways in and around the Lower Mainland.
+There is 13,614 ha in 22 regional parks, 2 ecological conservancy areas, 3 regional park reserves and 5 regional greenways in and around the Lower Mainland.
 From the famous Pacific Spirit Regional Park to hidden treasure like the Capilano River Regional Park, each is a place of wonder and discovery.

 People love our regional parks.
 We encourage you to visit these natural jewels and share with us why you love regional parks.